swaroopch/byte-of-python/05-first-steps.md

 supplying the text `Hello World` and this is promptly printed to the screen.

-*How to Quit the Interpreter Prompt:* If you are using a Linux or Unix shell, you can exit the interpreter prompt by pressing `ctrl-d` or entering `exit()` (note: remember to include the parentheses, '()') followed by the `enter` key.
+How to Quit the Interpreter Prompt

+:   If you are using a Linux or Unix shell, you can exit the interpreter
+    prompt by pressing `ctrl-d` or entering `exit()` (note: remember to include the parentheses, '()') followed by the `enter` key.
 If you are using the Windows command prompt, press `ctrl-z` followed by the `enter` key.

 ## Choosing An Editor ##